ibm-cloud-docs/containers/cs_istio.md

 * The Istio data plane continues to function during the update.
 However, some traffic to apps in the service mesh might be interrupted for a short period of time.
 * The external IP address for the `istio-ingressgateway` load balancer does not change during or after the update.

-If your Istio add-on runs version 1.3 or earlier, you must update your add-on by following the steps in [Updating your add-on from beta versions to the generally available version](#istio-ga).
-{: note}

 You cannot revert your managed Istio add-on to a previous version.
 If you want to revert to an earlier minor version, you must uninstall your add-on and then reinstall the add-on by specifying the earlier version.
 {: important}